vanhoefm/wifi-injection/README.md

   [patched firmware](https://github.com/vanhoefm/fragattacks/tree/master/research/ath9k-firmware)
   to fix this injection issue.

-- The firmware of the Intel AX200 crashes when injecting fragmented frames.
+- The firmware of the Intel AX200 and Intel Tiger Lake PCH CNVi WiFi crashes when injecting a frame with the More Fragments flag set.
+This happens in both pure and mixed monitor mode.

+- When putting the Intel Tiger Lake PCH CNVi WiFi into pure monitor mode, you have to wait roughly 30 seconds before it starts recieving frames.
+Switching back and forth between mixed managed and pure monitor causes it not to receive frames at all in monitor mode.
+It cannot inject frames in mixed monitor mode, at least before authentication.
+In pure monitor mode it was unable to inject EAPOL frames and it overwrites the sequence and fragment number.
+Do not use this card.

 - I haven't experimented with this yet, but it would be interesting to test if a network card in monitor mode might also reorder recieved frames that have a different QoS TID priority.